didiyudha/data-oriented-programming/README.md

 ## First Principle.

-- Separate code from data in a way that the code resides in functions whose behaviour does not depend on data that is somehow encapsulated in the function's context.
-- This principle recommends a clear separation between code and data.
+Separate code from data in a way that the code resides in functions whose behaviour does not depend on data that is somehow encapsulated in the function's context.
+This principle recommends a clear separation between code and data.

+When we are careful to separate code from data, our program benefit from:

+1. Code can be _reused_ in different context.
+2. Code can be _tested_ in isolation.
+3. System tend to be _less complex_